 Airlines are an important part of the economy, but their stocks have often been lousy investments.
 Airline stock prices move with economic cycles, and past downturns have caused airline bankruptcies and failures.

 Industry consolidation, however, has created a small group of competitors that are more effectively using technology to manage schedules and set fares.
 Today, four airlines control about 80% of the U.S. market.

 The COVID-19 pandemic temporarily caused airline revenues and share prices to fall.
-But vaccines have people traveling again, and airline stocks have regained some altitude as passenger numbers have increased this year.
+Vaccines had people traveling again, but the recovery was choppy as new variants disrupted normal travel patterns.

 Airlines in the U.S. fall into three categories: